 The Bad: Only point to mention here is that the apology could've been a little stronger.
 Other than that, we'd say this review response is pretty much bang on.

-When it comes to writing your review response, it's essential to take some time to get it right.
+When it comes to responding to reviews, it's essential to take some time to get it right.
 Taking that static review and turning it into a conversation is an extremely powerful thing, but get it wrong and it could come back to bite you.

 Always apologise, be responsible - whether you agree or not - provide a solution, and you're likely to go too far wrong.